lukiwieser/natural-disasters-and-climate-change/README.md

 ![deaths-and-type-by-country](/docs/deaths-and-type-by-country.png)

 Usually, droughts are the deadliest disasters.
-However, France has nearly no deaths by droughts, but here heat waves are the most deadly.
+However, France has nearly no deaths by droughts, but here heatwaves are the most deadly.

 ### Temperature over time